CoMA Allcomers Music Summer School

 Teachers who have attended previously have received financial support from their schools as part of their in-service training in recognition of the immense benefit they gain from summer school with its many examples of new music and practice.

-See what happened at the 2014 Summer School and watch videos of some of the eveming performances at the 2013 Summer School.
+See full details about the 2015 Summer School and watch videos of some of the evening performances at the 2013 and 2014 Summer Schools.

 Summer School with a difference